 - Despite its role in the body, interestingly, humans can possibly live even without it.

-Located behind the upper left abdomen and just behind the stomach, the pancreas is a flat, pear-shaped organ that has two primary functions: endocrine and exocrine.
+Located behind the upper left abdomen and just behind the stomach, the pancreas is a flat, pear-shaped organ with two primary functions: endocrine and exocrine.

-- Regarding its endocrine function, the pancreas functions to regulate the blood sugar.
-In order to do this, the pancreas produces the hormones insulin and glucagon.
+- Regarding its endocrine function, the pancreas functions to regulate blood sugar.
+To do this, the pancreas produces the hormones insulin and glucagon.

 - Regarding its exocrine function, the pancreas aids in the digestion process by producing enzymes that break down carbohydrates, proteins, lipids, and nucleic acids.